 Westward Look Wyndham Grand Resort & Spa, a historic hotel in Tucson, grew from an elegant hacienda-style family home built less than six months after Arizona became a state in 1912.
-Tucson’s population was a mere 13,000 residents when William Watson and his wife, Maria, bought 172 acres of homestead land that was considered desolate and isolated and a long ride on a bumpy dirt road, far from the emerging city in the valley below.
+Tucson’s population was a mere 13,000 residents when William Watson and his wife, Maria, bought 172 acres of homestead land that was considered desolate, isolated and a long ride on a bumpy dirt road, far from the emerging city in the valley below.
 Yet, the Watsons set about building their dream home.
 They sought the services of well-known Tucson architect Merritt Starkweather.
-The Watsons envisioned a traditional adobe home, so popular in the American Southwest in the early 1900s.
+The Watsons envisioned a traditional adobe home, popular in the American Southwest in the early 1900s.
 Under Starkweather’s guidance, their romantic dream was realized.
-An elegant adobe-style home was built, complete with artist’s loft, spacious living quarters, Spanish-style courtyard and glorious views of the lush Sonoran Desert and the Santa Catalina Mountains.
+An elegant adobe-style home was built, complete with an artist’s loft, spacious living quarters, Spanish-style courtyard and glorious views of the lush Sonoran Desert and the Santa Catalina Mountains.
 So convincing was Starkweather in his design and construction of this authentic “adobe” home that it was decades before anyone realized that the walls are not really adobe, but cleverly disguised concrete and steel, finished with adobe.

 In front, the sun climbs slowly, how slowly